-- 713. 2) Provide a forum for labor to have input on workers compensation issues of concern, including return-to-work programs for injured employees. - 714.3) Review and discuss various CCSF and industry reports related to workers compensation activities, and make recommendations to the Department of Human Resources for possible implementation. - 715.4) Review and discuss safety of City vehicles used by represented employees.
-City departments will provide maintenance and repair records to an employee, the Union, or the Committee upon request. - 716.
-5) Review and recommend uniform policies and procedures related to the use of City vehicles and employees' personal vehicles for City business. - 717.6) Review and discuss building safety to address the maintenance of safe worksites, interior and exterior lighting, secure escorts, and security personnel at "high risk" work locations. - 718.
-7) Consider and evaluate trainings that may be made available to represented employees whose regular, daily job duties require the employees to interface and address potential conflicts with the general public. - 719.
-The committee is also charged with studying and identifying elements of SF Environment Code Chapter 1, the Precautionary Principle Policy, that apply to occupational health and safety, and promoting compliance with this policy in such regard. - 720.
+- denied.
+Labor representatives are recommended to be from among the top twelve City departments in terms of Workers' Compensation costs per employee. - 730.
+The Committee shall begin to meet at least once each quarter, or more frequently as may be mutually agreed.
+The Committee will consider health and safety hazards and workers' compensation issues (as listed below) brought to its attention by members of the Committee. - 731.
+1) Identify workers compensation training and education needs of employees in SEIU-represented classifications. - 732.
+2) Provide a forum for labor to have input on workers compensation issues of concern, including return-to-work programs for injured employees. - 733.
+3) Review and discuss various CCSF and industry reports related to workers compensation activities, and make recommendations to the Department of Human Resources for possible implementation. - 734.
+4) Review and discuss safety of City vehicles used by represented employees.
+City departments will provide maintenance and repair records to an employee, the Union, or the Committee upon request. - 735.
+So Review and recommend uniform policies and procedures related to the use of City vehicles and employees' personal vehicles for City business. - 736.
+6) Review and discuss building safety to address the maintenance of safe worksites, interior and exterior lighting, secure escorts, and security personnel at "high risk" work locations. - 737.
+Consider and evaluate trainings that may be made available to represented employees whose regular, daily job duties require the employees to interface and address potential conflicts with the general public. - 738.
+The committee is also charged with studying and identifying elements of SF Environment Code Chapter 1, the Precautionary Principle Policy, that apply to occupational health and safety, and promoting compliance with this policy in such regard. - 739.
 The committee shall make a report to the Board of Supervisors and the Union each September regarding its activities.